rrxzyy/rrxzyy/README.md

 </a>
 </h1>

-<h3 align='center'>Fresh graduate of Information Systems with interests in UI/UX Design, Web Development, and some Machine Learning ✨</h3>
+<h3 align='center'>Fresh graduate of Information Systems with interests in UI/UX Design, Web Development, and Machine Learning such as Artificial Intelligence ✨</h3>

 <br/>